kangning-zhang/Selfsupervised/README.md

 ### Common Setup (Pre-training, Feature Extraction and Transfer):

 1. Firstly, perform self-supervised pre-training using a self-supervised pretext method on a pre-training dataset
 2. Secondly, extract features from various layers of the network.
-Say for AlexNet, we do this after every conv layer
+Say for AlexNet, we could do this after every conv layer
 3. Finally, evaluate quality of these features (from different self-supervised approaches) by transfer learning